bawn92/bawn92.github.io/_posts/blog/2015-10-26-Recommender-systems.markdown

 categories: blog
 ---

-The following is a paper I submitted as paper of my masters course for the Adaptive personalization mododule.
+The following is a paper I submitted as paper of my masters course for the Adaptive Personalization module.
+The title of the paper was "An analysis of mutiple recommedar systems for the purpose of movie rating predictions"

 ##### Introduction